wakabaloola/cocktail/README.md

 HOW TO USE IT

-It is very simple; just run the python script with your favourite IDE, or (if you are on a mac) directly in the terminal by typing:
+It is very simple; just run the python script with your favourite IDE, or (if you are on a mac) directly in the terminal (and after navigating to the appropriate directory) by typing:

 python cocktail.py